paritytech/capi/Readme.md

 > ... or **the Node equivalent** `npx capi`, with the same arguments

-Make use of the generated bindings.
+Make use of those bindings.

 ```ts
 import * as polkadot from "./polkadot.ts";